wp-plugins/liveagent/readme.txt

 == Installation ==
 No HTML knowledge is required and integration will take you less than 5 minutes.
+You can also visit our fully described <a href='http://support.qualityunit.com/knowledgebase/live-agent/integration/wordpress-plugin.html' target='_blank' title='Installation guide'>step-by-step guide</a> on our pages.

+Here is the basic guide:
 1. Unzip `liveagent.zip` to the directory `/wp-content/plugins/liveagent`
 2. Activate Live Agent plugin
 3. Create Free trial account or install Live Agent on your own server